ayeffkay/rubert-tiny/README.md

 3. `lm_seqs_dataset.py` -- batch generator
 4. `grouped_batch_sampler.py` -- group batches by length, to reduce padding
 5. `utils.py` -- auxilary utils for training
-6. `setup_logger.py` -- initialize file logger for few scripts write logs into same file [optional]
+6. `setup_logger.py` -- initialize file logger for few separate scripts to be able to write logs into the same file [optional]